 By establishing data retention policies, here are some key points you should consider.
-Keeping in mind, that not all data is created equal, the first step in establishing appropriate retention policies, which data needs to be archived, and for how long.
+Keep in mind, not all data is created equal.
+The first step is establishing appropriate retention policies, which data needs to be archived, and for how long.

 Step 1: Classifying

 Strike a balance between what’s optimal for your business needs vs. cost-effectiveness by asking some of these questions before classifying or deleting data.

 – Is this info critical for the customers’ business operations?

 – Would your data be classified as a permanent document of any kind?